Kong/terraform-provider-konnect/docs/resources/gateway_plugin_openid_connect.md

 - `client_jwk` (Attributes List) The JWK used for the private_key_jwt authentication. (see [below for nested schema](#nestedatt--config--client_jwk))
 - `client_secret` (List of String) The client secret.
 - `cluster_cache_redis` (Attributes) (see [below for nested schema](#nestedatt--config--cluster_cache_redis))
 - `cluster_cache_strategy` (String) The strategy to use for the cluster cache.
 If set, the plugin will share cache with nodes configured with the same strategy backend.
-Currentlly only introspection cache is shared.
-Default: "off"; must be one of ["off", "redis"]
+Currentlly only introspection cache is shared. possible known values include one of ["off", "redis"]; Default: "off"
 - `consumer_by` (List of String) Consumer fields used for mapping: - `id`: try to find the matching Consumer by `id` - `username`: try to find the matching Consumer by `username` - `custom_id`: try to find the matching Consumer by `custom_id`.
 Default: ["custom_id","username"]
 - `consumer_claims` (List of List of String) The claims used for consumer mapping.
 Each entry represents a claim path inside the token payload.
 The paths are evaluated in order, and the first matching claim is used.
 - `consumer_groups_claim` (List of String) The claim used for consumer groups mapping.
 If multiple values are set, it means the claim is inside a nested object of the token payload.